Dewey Saunders

-Dewey Bryan Saunders (born August 27, 1983), also known by his stage name Dewey Decibel (and formerly Unless and Emcee Unless), is a visual artist and rapper based in Los Angeles, CA. From 2008 to 2011, Saunders released music under the name Emcee Unless; in 2011 he changed his stage name to Dewey Decibel.
-In 2016 he changed his stage name once more to a shortened version of his birth name, Dewey Bryan.
+Dewey Bryan Saunders (born August 27, 1983), also known by his forenames Dewey Bryan (and formerly by the stage names Dewey Decibel, Unless and Emcee Unless), is an American collage artist and rapper based in Los Angeles, California.
+From 2008 to 2011, Saunders released music under the names Unless and Emcee Unless; in 2011 he changed his stage name to Dewey Decibel; and in 2016 he changed his stage name once more to a shortened version of his birth name, Dewey Bryan.